Beaugrenelle shopping mall: Stores

 There are 120 shops and restaurants in the mall.

-Fashion and more

 Beaugrenelle is a mix between a department store and a shopping mall.
-Its three theme-oriented buildings are home to 61 dedicated fashion outlets, selling everything from high street to luxury brands.
-There are stores dedicated to women's, men's and children's fashions, as well as lingerie, footwear, jewelry and leather goods.
+Its three theme-oriented buildings are home to 61 dedicated fashion outlets.

 The mall also includes 10 stores dedicated to beauty and well-being products, 12 devoted to household items, and 14 that sell cultural and leisure goods.
-In addition, Beaugrenelle offers some brands that don't usually feature in shopping malls, such as Guerlain and Baccarat.
+In addition, Beaugrenelle offers some brands that do not usually feature in shopping malls, such as Guerlain and Baccarat.

 Restaurants and bars

 The shopping mall also features 11 restaurants and 8 snack bars.
-A wide range of cuisine from all over the world, including Mexican, Italian, French, Lebanese and Japanese is available.

 A centralized tax refund service, free Wi-Fi, tourist information, personal shopper and hotel delivery are some of the services available.

-Access

-Metro lines 6 and 10 have stops close to the mall (10 Javel, 10 Charles Michel and 6 Bir Hakeim), as well as the suburban train line, RER C. There are also a variety of buses that stop here.

-In addition, the mall has an Autolib station (electric cars), a Velib station (bicycles) and 1100 parking spaces.
-The Batobus river bus service also have a stop at Beaugrenelle.